google/ExoPlayer/extensions/mediasession/README.md

-# ExoPlayer MediaSession extension
+# MediaSession module

-The MediaSession extension mediates between a Player (or ExoPlayer) instance and a [MediaSession][].
+The MediaSession module mediates between a `Player` and a [MediaSession][].
 It automatically retrieves and implements playback actions and syncs the player state with the state of the media session.
 The behaviour can be extended to support other playback and custom actions.

 [MediaSession]: https://developer.android.com/reference/android/support/v4/media/session/MediaSessionCompat.html